 Flush Water Through the Drain

-First and foremost, pour boiling water down your drain, this will help loosen any initial debris.
+First and foremost, pour hot water down the drain, this will help loosen any initial debris.
 Wait 5 minutes, then follow with cold water to destroy any remaining grease.
-As mentioned previously, pouring boiling hot water down the drain is a good technique to keep on top of your drain’s cleanliness.
-Do this at the end of each day and you should be safe from any smelly drain issues!
+If there is still a lingering smell, try using white vinegar as this works effectively to get rid of bad odours.

 Baking soda works wonders for cleaning drains.
 Mixed with boiling water, it’s able to kill almost all odours!
 Simply place a teaspoon of baking soda down your drain and quickly follow it with boiling water.
 This allows the soda to do its work, while you continue to pour water down the drain for around 15-20 seconds.
 This is one of the most effective ways of removing stubborn grease and smells from your drains.

-If all else fails and your drains are refusing to wash away the smells, why not give us a call?
-There may be a more serious underlying issue that you haven’t discovered and if so, this will require professional services.
+If all else fails and the problem persists, give us a call today!
+There may be a more serious underlying issue that you haven’t discovered and if so, this will require professional intervention.